reoptix/tap-rest-api-msdk/README.md

 will overwrite their top-level counterparts except where noted below:
 - `name`: required: name of the stream.
 - `path`: optional: the path appended to the `api_url`.
-- `params`: optional: an object of objects that provide the `params` in a `requests.get` method.
+- `params`: optional: an object of objects that provide the `params` in a `requests.get` or `requests.post` method.
   Stream level params will be merged with top-level params with stream level params overwriting top-level params with the same key.
+An object with properties "type" and "value" can handle casting the value to the type specified before a request is sent.
+The "type" property is a string and the supported types are: "array" and "object".
+This is useful if the params are set from environment variables.
 - `headers`: optional: an object of headers to pass into the api calls.
 Stream level headers will be merged with top-level params with stream level params overwriting top-level params with the same key